What steps to take to avoid negative economic consequences and image damage from a corporate identity theft.

 Identity theft of company data can involve personal information, such as the tax code and personal data of company owners, or banking information that allows access to current accounts and credit cards, or even login credentials (username and password) needed to use various services such as e-mail accounts.
 The data stolen may also be that of employees or customers.

 One of the most frequent frauds in companies consists in gaining access to the e-mail box of an employee, usually a buyer or administrator.
-Often the fraudster obtains this data by means of phishing, by sending an e-mail asking for mail credentials in a form that appears to come from the service provider.
+Often the fraudster obtains this data by means of phising, by sending an e-mail asking for mail credentials in a form that appears to come from the service provider.
 Once the necessary data has been obtained, a copy of all e-mails is forwarded to an e-mail box of the fraudster, who is then able to read all the company’s correspondence.

 When he detects an e-mail relating to a sale to a customer or concerning some payment owed to the defrauded company, he forwards a communication to the customer in which he points out that the payment must be made to another IBAN, which is obviously from an account in his name.
 Having kept track of the e-mail, the fraudster is able to write a credible e-mail referring to the number and date of the order and other details of the transaction known only to the parties involved.